Oklahoma court overturns $465 million opioid award against Johnson & Johnson | Law-Order

 Oklahoma court overturns $465 million opioid award against Johnson & Johnson

+The court on a 5-1 vote ruled that the state's public nuisance law does not extend to the manufacturing, marketing and sales of prescription opioids and that a trial judge went too far in holding that it did.
+J&J had no immediate comment.

-The court on a 5-1 vote ruled that the state's public nuisance law does not extend to the manufacturing, marketing and sales of prescription opioids and that a trial judge went too far in holding it did.
+The Oklahoma Supreme Court on Tuesday overturned a $465 million judgment against Johnson & Johnson in a lawsuit by the state alleging the drugmaker fueled the opioid epidemic through the deceptive marketing of painkillers.
+The court on a 5-1 vote ruled that the state's public nuisance law does not extend to the manufacturing, marketing and sales of prescription opioids and that a trial judge went too far in holding that it did.

+J&J had no immediate comment.
+A spokesperson for Oklahoma Attorney General John O'Connor did not immediately respond to a request for comment.
+The decision marked the latest setback for states and local governments pursuing lawsuits seeking to hold drug companies responsible for a drug abuse crisis the U.S. government says led to nearly 500,000 opioid overdose deaths over two decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)